decentralizedthoughts/decentralizedthoughts.github.io/_posts/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability.markdown

 Since the Primary is sequential, all the type 1 linearization points respect the sequential execution at the Primary.
 If Primary crashes, then all the type 1 linearization points are also respected at the backup since it is sequential, and it receives all of them.

-Since the Backup is sequential, then all the type 2 linearization points respect the sequential execution at the Backup and they all appear after all the type 1 linearization points as needed.
+Since the Backup is sequential, then all the type 2 linearization points respect the sequential execution at the Backup, and they all appear after all the type 1 linearization points as needed.

 ### Acknowledgments

 Many thanks to Matan, Avihu, and Noa for fixing several bugs in the Backup state machine pseudo code.

 Your decentralized thoughts and comments on [Twitter](https://twitter.com/ittaia/status/1451515584139730949?s=20)